rsriram2/brain_extraction/README.md

-# Brain Extraction Analysis — Code for "Comparison of Automated Brain Extraction Methods in over 5000 CT Scans"
+# Brain Extraction Analysis — Comparison of Automated Brain Extraction Methods in over 5000 CT Scans

 This repository contains code and analysis assets used to compare multiple automated CT brain extraction/skull-stripping methods at scale.
 It accompanies the paper “Comparison of Automated Brain Extraction Methods in over 5000 CT Scans” and provides:
 - Quantitative rim-intensity metrics to assess mask quality (e.g., rim volume, HU tail metrics, bone/air fractions)